mach-composer/mach-composer-cli/docs/src/reference/cli/mach-composer_cloud_create-component.md

 ## mach-composer cloud create-component

-Register a new component
+Register a new component.
+If key is not provided it will be generated from the name

 ```
-mach-composer cloud create-component [name] [flags]
+mach-composer cloud create-component [name] [key] [flags]
 ```

 ### Options